A college student looks to her young student as she tutors him in math.

 Career-building side hustles for college students

-If you’re looking for a gig that would look great on your resumé or your advisors gave you career advice to get a job with transferable skills, a career-building side hustle may be best for you.
+If you're looking for a job that would look great on your resumé (or your advisors gave you career advice to get a job with transferable skills), a career-building side job may be best for you.
 Try talking to fellow students to practice networking and ask if they know of opportunities to earn good money and build your skills.

-If you have a valuable skill and can teach others, becoming a tutor can be the perfect side hustle for you.
-Tutoring doesn’t have to just be on your college campus; for example, tutoring could be teaching classes to seniors at the library or helping high school students with homework.
-Better still, consider starting a tutoring service with other students.
+When you tutor, it doesn’t have to just be on your college campus.
+For example, tutoring could be teaching classes at the library or helping high school students with homework at their homes.
+Better still, consider starting a tutoring service with a fellow student.

 If you have a skillset that you’re passionate about, freelancing may be a good side hustle.
-Being a freelancer helps teach leadership and entrepreneurial skills which look great on resumés.
+Being a freelancer helps teach leadership and entrepreneurial skills which look great on your resumé.

 Starting a part time job as a data entry clerk for a local business could teach you communication and time management skills that can strengthen your resumé.
-Data entry jobs can be in an office or remote and could have flexible schedules.
+Data entry jobs can be in an office or a remote side hustle with a flexible schedule.

 Get a head start by becoming a virtual assistant in your desired field.
 Being a virtual assistant helps you learn project management and organizational skills, and you can do it from your home or dorm room.

-If you’re looking for a job opportunity with a flexible schedule, an online customer service job could be one of the best side hustles for you.
+If you're looking for a job opportunity with flexible hours, an online customer service job could be a profitable side hustle.
 Many companies need people to run their virtual help desks and answer customer questions, even remotely.

 Does a side hustle affect student financial aid eligibility?